|On this page|

 A work item contains attributes, named bits of information similar to attributes on a point in Houdini geometry.
-If the work can read the attributes to control the work they do.
-Attributes are passed down to work items created from "parent" work items, so you can use them to have the result of a work item affect the processing of its child items, group items together, and pass information down through the network.
+The script or executable associated with the work item can read the attributes to control the work they do.
+Attributes are passed down to work items created from “parent” work items, so you can use them to have the result of a work item affect the processing of its child items, group items together, and pass information down through the network.

 Custom code can read attributes to control generation of work items, however the most common use of attributes is to reference them in parameters of TOP nodes and/or Houdini networks and nodes that are referenced by the TOP network.

 For example, let’s say you want to wedge different render qualities.
 You can use the Wedge TOP to create work items that have a